fumiyas/linux-crypthome/README.md

   * More logging
   * Suspend and Resume the LUKS volume when screen lock and unlock
   * Create a LUKS encrypted volume and a home directory if not exist at login
+  * How to sesize a LUKS encrypted volume?

 References
 ----------------------------------------------------------------------